Partial View Broadway Tickets

 The words "PARTIAL VIEW" are always printed on the ticket, so you'll know you haven't purchased a full-view ticket and this will affect resale value is you cannot make it to the show.

-Its Not A Bargain, But It's Usually Pretty Good Value
+Partial View Prices Are Not A Bargain, But Still Good Value

 While most ticket buyers are initially resistant to the idea of getting partial view tickets, in cases where you stand to get a good discount, buying them is often a smart move.
 The truth is, many of the partial view seats at Broadway shows are still very good, and you miss a relatively small amount of the action.
 Most Broadway shows are very up front about telling you exactly what you will miss or what the problems and/or obstructions are with regard to the partial view tickets.